 Let’s break down some of the common reasons why practicing a daily meditation ends before it even starts.

 - I don’t have time.

 - It’s too hectic at my house to find a quiet place to practice.

 - I’d rather spend the time doing cardio or some other form of exercise.

 - Who will watch the kids while I practice?

-Get Started with your Working Mom Meditation in 5 Easy Ways
+Get Started with your Meditation Practice in 5 Easy Ways

 Meditation doesn’t have to be another task to fit into your busy schedule.
 There are many easy ways to meditate when you’re busy.
 Some of them just take about five minutes.